brianstorti/brianstorti.github.io/_posts/2017-05-23-replication.md

 The other solution, having a background process fixing the data, really depends on the database implementation, and there are several ways to do that, depending on how the data is stored.
-For example, `DynamoDB` uses an anti-entropy using Merkle trees.
+For example, `DynamoDB` has an _anti-entropy_ process using Merkle trees.

 ##### Quorums